 Reaching for the stars, Shackleton launched a more audacious challenge – to cross the Antarctic continent on foot.
 It was, said Shackleton, the last great Polar journey.

-The cost-to-coast crossing was a hugely ambitious undertaking, involving two ships moored on opposing sides of the continent, over 50 men and tons of supplies and equipment.
+The coast-to-coast crossing was a hugely ambitious undertaking, involving two ships moored on opposing sides of the continent, over 50 men and tons of supplies and equipment.
 Despite widespread scepticism and lack of official support, Shackleton raised the money privately.
 Scottish industrialist Sir James Caird was the largest single donor.
 When asked for a modest £50 donation to the expedition funds, Caird astonished Shackleton by giving £24,000 (about £1,500,000 today).

 The original idea of a transcontinental crossing came from the Scottish scientist-explorer, William Speirs Bruce.
 But Bruce struggled to raise money and generously stepped aside for Shackleton.